udacity/create-your-own-adventure/english/yoga/benefits/yoga_benefits.md

 Some types of yoga are about relaxation.
 In others, you move more.
 Most types focus on learning poses, called asanas.
 They also usually include attention to breathing.

+Here we provide a list of benefits:

+1. Increases flexibility
+2. Increased muscle Strength and tone